 |The 1989 Batman movie captured the hearts and minds of the world.|

 The OCD zone- How much do I hate my money?
 Let us count the ways.
 I bought the original issues when they were released, only to dump them along with my most of my collection in 1995 when my Mom died and I needed money fast, receiving pennies on the dollar for them from comic dealers.
-I wish there was an eBay back then.
-Then when I returned to the hobby in the Aughts I bought all three Spider-Man Visionaries: Todd McFarlane, only to discover that those skipped #324 because Erik Larsen did the artwork, and right in the middle of an arc no less.
+I wish that there was an eBay back then.
+Then when I returned to the hobby in the Aughts I bought all three Spider-Man Visionaries: Todd McFarlane trades, only to discover that those skipped #324 because Erik Larsen did the artwork, and right in the middle of an arc no less.
 That led me to the out of print but relatively inexpensive Spider-Man: The Assassin Nation Plot trade.
 Some of these issues have been collected in various other books (Spider-Man: The Birth Of Venom (which I dumped for this book), Acts Of Vengeance Omnibus, Spider-Man: The Cosmic Adventures (which I dumped for the AoV Omni), and in the as-yet-unread Amazing Spider-Man Epic Collection Vol. 20: Cosmic Adventures.

 Linework and Color restoration: These issues have been reprinted multiple times, so the film has been handled quite a bit.
 A few issues look downright beat.
 The colors are mostly faithful to the original publications but there are a few liberties taken.
 Needless to say, I will rebuy this material when the Marvel Masterworks get here.